bics/CoffeeHouse/TESTING.md

 ### (A) Conversation page:
 * During validation, a couple of errors were flagged:
-    * A couple of errors were flagged for aria-labelledby attribute multiple times
+    * A couple of errors were flagged for aria-labelledby attribute multiple times.
     * Bad value for attribute action on element form: Must be non-empty.
     * Bad value button for attribute type on element a: Subtype missing.